Selling art online is all about your ability to find the right balance between your creative pursuit and monetizing your artwork in an effective way.

 The concept of affiliate marketing might be a bit confusing at first, but the potential to earn passive income is high especially for the artist.

-How to Sell Art Online via Print on Demand Websites?
+Step 14: How to Sell Art Online and Make Money via Print on Demand Websites?

-The most appealing part of the print on demand is that one you’ve uploaded a high-quality image of your artwork, the print on demand site takes care of everything else- so all you have to do is to go ahead and make more art.
+The most appealing part of the print on demand is that one you’ve uploaded a high-quality image of your artwork, the provider platform takes care of everything else- so all you have to do is to go ahead and make more art.

 Not every artist’s work can sit pretty on a phone case or duvet cover.
 Print on demand sites tend more towards graphic and illustrating styles but there are a lot of painters and fine artists selling their work too.

 Remember it is up to you to promote your work on print and demand sites.

 Anything you do in your life deserves to be measured.
 Build the right performance indicators based on the objectives and purposes that you set during the initial step.
 These indicators can be qualitative such as personal satisfaction, fame, positive reviews or quantitative such as profit share, increase in sales, etc.